-As of April 30, 2023 and January 31, 2023, approximately \$357.2 million and \$254.8 million, respectively, of total unrecognized compensation cost was related to RSUs granted to team members other than the CEO, that is expected to be recognized over a weighted-average period of 3.4 years and 3.2 years, respectively.
+As of October 31, 2023 and January 31, 2023, approximately \$366.0 million and \$254.8 million, respectively, of total unrecognized compensation cost was related to RSUs granted to team members other than the CEO, that is expected to be recognized over a weighted-average period of 3.1 and 3.2 years, respectively.
 The expected stock compensation expense remaining to be recognized reflects only outstanding stock awards as of the periods presented, and assumes no forfeitures.

 In June 2022, the Company granted 0.4 million PSUs to senior members of its management team subject to revenue performance condition and service conditions.
 The number of awards granted represents 100% of the target goal; under the terms of the awards, the recipient may earn between 0% and 200% of the original grant.
 The performance condition is set to be achieved in fiscal 2025 and the service condition in the calendar year 2025.
-The Company recorded \$0.4 million of stock-based compensation expense related to PSUs during the three months ended April 30, 2023.
-As of April 30, 2023, unrecognized stock-based compensation expense related to these PSUs was \$6.1 million to be recognized over a period of 2.6 years.
+The Company recorded \$0.4 million and \$0.7 million of stock-based compensation expense related to PSUs during the three and nine months ended October 31, 2023, respectively.
+The Company recorded \$1.3 million and \$2.0 million of stock-based compensation expense related to PSUs during the three and nine months ended October 31, 2022, respectively.
+As of October 31, 2023, unrecognized stock-based compensation expense related to these PSUs was \$2.8 million to be recognized over a period of 2.1 years.